robovm/robovm-docs/en/tutorials/navigation-basics/navigation-basics.md

 [:1:] The `EditingController` subclasses `UIViewController` as it will become the controller of our editing scene.

 [:2:] `textField` stores a reference to the `UITextField` via which the user will edit the selected name.
-We'll receive that reference via an outlet.
+We will receive that reference via an outlet.

 [:3:] `nameToEdit` stores the name the user wants to edit.